Salar de Uyuni

 Tour the Salt Flats in Bolivia

-Step into a world that’s made up of 10 million tonnes of salt, a land that forms polygonal shapes across 10,000 square kilometres of the Andes.
+Step into a world that’s made up of 10 million tonnes of salt, a land that forms polygonal shapes across 10,000 square kilometers of the Andes.
 Salar de Uyuni, or the Uyuni Salt Flats, is a result of prehistoric lakes evaporating over the years.
-Occasionally, depending on the season, a thin layer of water over these lands will act as the world’s largest mirror, reflecting the skies (and yourselves) perfectly.
-Although not much other wildlife can survive here, fabulous flocks of pink flamingoes are often spotted.
+Occasionally, depending on the season, a thin layer of water covers these lands, creating the world’s largest mirror, reflecting the skies (and yourselves) perfectly.
+While not much other wildlife can survive here, fabulous flocks of pink flamingos are often spotted.

 These salt flats provide Bolivia with the lucrative business of salt and lithium extraction.
-Lithium is the element used to power batteries for laptops, phones, electric cars, etc; and it is said 70% of the world’s lithium reserve is found right here.
-It is thanks to this economical help that tours to Salar de Uyuni have been recently made possible.
+Lithium is the element used to power batteries for laptops, phones, electric cars, and more; it is said that 70% of the world’s lithium reserves are found right here.
+Thanks to this economic support, salt expeditions to Salar de Uyuni have become increasingly accessible, opening up this unique landscape to the world.

 The best way to witness Salar de Uyuni is by riding a 4×4 across the salt flats.
-Note that these environments are gorgeous just as they are harsh, and it is important to book your tour with a trusted tour operator.
+Note that these environments are as gorgeous as they are harsh, and it’s essential to book your tour with a trusted operator experienced in salt expeditions.
 Let us provide you with the best experience possible.

 Best Time to visit Salar de Uyuni